morse-simulator/morse/doc/morse/user/basic_morse.rst

   the simulation

 .. warning::
-  There is a bug in the code, which will make any forces acting on an object be still active when the position is reset.
-This can cause an object to start rotating or moving without an apparent reason.
+  There is a bug in the code, which will make any forces acting on an object continue to be active when the position is reset.
+This can cause an object to start rotating or moving for no apparent reason.

 - :kbd:`F12` key: emergency exit from the simulation, without clean up.
-Useful when the :kbd:`Esc` key does not make the simulation finish (generally happens when the simulation could not properly initialise)
+Useful when the :kbd:`Esc` key does not make the simulation finish (generally happens when the simulation could not properly initialise).

 .. note::
   If this doesn't work either, switch to the command terminal where MORSE was